1st Wessex Artillery: Volunteer Artillery 1859-1908

 The unit became part of the 1st Administrative Brigade, Hampshire Artillery Volunteers when that was formed on 11 December 1860, along with the 1st Hants AV at Bitterne, Southampton, and the 3rd Hants (Dockyard) AV raised from civilian staff of Portsmouth Dockyard.
-In 1871 the 2nd Hants absorbed the Dockyard AV and moved it headquarters (HQ) to Portsmouth.
+In 1871 the 2nd Hants absorbed the Dockyard AV and moved its headquarters (HQ) to Portsmouth.
 The 2nd Hants AV drilled on the guns at Southsea Castle.

 On 13 April 1880 the Administrative Brigade was consolidated as the 1st Hampshire (Hants and Dorset) Artillery Volunteer Corps, with the 2nd Hants AV providing Batteries Nos 5 to 12 at Portsmouth.
 In 1882 all the artillery volunteers were assigned to one of the territorial garrison divisions of the Royal Artillery (RA), and the unit joined the Southern Division.
 It was redesignated the 1st Volunteer (Hampshire) Brigade, Southern Division, RA, in September 1886 when the Dorset batteries formed their own corps and the brigade's HQ moved back to Southsea.
 However, the new brigade was broken up again in 1889, the Southampton batteries forming a new 3rd Volunteer Brigade while the Portsmouth batteries remained in the 1st.
 The following year they were redesignated 1st and 2nd, but because the original 1st Hants AVC was in the 3rd Brigade, that had seniority and so the 1st Bde with the Portsmouth and Southsea batteries became the '2nd Hants' once more.

 The newly independent 2nd Hants had 10 batteries (termed companies from November 1891), and in 1894 these were distributed as follows: